thegreatape/communist/README.md

 Everything.
 Communist is in the proof-of-concept stage right now.
 Specifically:

-* Walk-through setup of username and bridge server config
 * Automatically launch wemux upon begin of listening and connection to remote machine
 * Better usage and config from command-line